 As part of a collaboration between Haverford College, MILA, Comet,ml, and Boston Consulting Group—Gamma, I was the key environmental scientist in the development of CodeCarbon.io, an open-source software package to measure the carbon dioxide emissions associated with machine learning.
 This program allows programmers to measure the energy use and carbon dioxide emissions associated with computational processes in real time, with visualization and contextualization tools to help endusers understand the magnitude of their programs' climate impact.

 Microbial diversity on leaves (the “phyllosphere”)

-As part of an ongoing series of Superlab courses, we have been investigating the physiological and phylogenetic diversity of bacteria found on leaves.
+As part of an ongoing series of courses, including senior thesis projects, we have been investigating the physiological and phylogenetic diversity of bacteria found on leaves.
 This microbial community has been called the “phyllosphere” and contains approximately as much bacterial diversity as the human gut.
 Students collected leaves from trees and plants across the Haverford campus and extracted DNA from the bacteria on leaves, using both culture-independent methods (extracting DNA directly from bacteria physically separated from the leaves using sonication) and culture-dependent methods (growing organisms from the leaves and isolating them in pure culture).
 Bacterial samples are identified using 16S rRNA sequencing, and students have identified a number of unusual organisms, including some that are new species.
 Ongoing work is focused on the abundance and diversity of rare bacteria on conifer leaves and intercontinental variation in phyllosphere diversity.